datastax/nodejs-driver/doc/features/mapper/getting-started/README.md

 const client = new Client({ contactPoints, localDataCenter, keyspace });
 ```

 Create a `Mapper` instance and reuse it across your application.
-You can specify you model properties and how those
+You can define how your model properties are mapped
-are mapped to table columns can be defined in the [MappingOptions](../defining-mappings/).
+to table columns in the [MappingOptions](../defining-mappings/).

 ```javascript
 const mapper = new Mapper(client, {